- FOUNDED 2012

 Co-opted Executive members

-Chair, PRO Working Group: Prof Bogda Koczwara AM, Flinders Centre for Innovation in Cancer, SA
+Chair, PRO Working Group: Prof Bogda Koczwara AM, Australian Research Centre for Cancer Survivorship

 eNews Co-editor: Dr Md Mijanur Rahman, The Daffodil Centre, NSW